Study in Australia

 - Occupation must be on MLTSSL

-- Minimum 65 points (higher scores preferred)
+- Minimum 65 points (85β95+ usually required)

-- Skill assessment required
+- Skill assessment mandatory

 π Skilled Nominated Visa (Subclass 190)